 What influence does diversity within a team have on learning performance in work groups?
-I know you’ve spent many a sleepless night pondering just such a question.
-At least, you have if you’re a diversity researcher.
 Team diversity has befuddled researchers with contradictory results – mainly in the apparent improvements team diversity has for some groups and not others.
-So what’s the deal?
-It may all come down to a battle of competing theories and multi-level models.
-In short, it may depend on whether you are looking at individual team members within a group or the group as a single unit (it matters!)
-Let’s start at the very beginning (a very good place to start).
+In reality, it may all come down to a battle of competing theories and multi-level models.
+In short, it may depend on whether you are looking at individual team members within a group or the group as a single unit.

 Why does diversity affect individuals in teams differently?
 There are three theories to consider here: the Social Categorization Perspective, the Information/Decision Making Perspective, and the Embedded Intergroup Relations Perspective.
 The Social Categorization Perspective says that the more integrated someone feels in a group, the better he or she will perform and the happier that person will be.
 Minority team members may feel less integrated in the group and not contribute because of a perceived risk of embarrassment or rejection if shared information is dismissed.
 The Information/Decision Making Perspective, on the other hand, says that group diversity enhances creativity and learning by exposing people to more ideas, a broader knowledge base, and divergent perspectives and opinions.
 Finally, The Embedded Intergroup Relations Perspective looks at ethnic diversity as being part of a wider social context.
 Interactions between diverse groups in the real-world impact the interactions that people have in their groups, especially in terms of the distribution of power and status.